Powerball: Basic game

-The minimum Powerball bet is $2.
+The minimum Powerball bet is $2 in the United States and £4 in the United Kingdom.
+The higher ticket price in the UK, after the currency exchange rate has been taken into account, is because the UK has an additional prize tier (Match 2) which increases the overall odds of winning a prize and so the total value of prizes paid; and all applicable lottery taxation is included upfront within the purchase price of the ticket as all prizes are paid tax free to the winner (subject to a UK jackpot winner being eligible to file US IRS forms W-7 and W-8BEN to obtain Double Taxation Treaty benefits which is a citizenship-dependent, not a UK residence-dependent or visitor eligibility - otherwise the US-funded portion of the jackpot will be subject to US withholding tax).

 In each game, players select five numbers from a set of 69 white balls and one number from 26 red Powerballs; the red ball number can be the same as one of the white balls.
 The drawing order of the five white balls is irrelevant; all tickets show the white ball numbers in ascending order.
 Players cannot use the drawn Powerball to match one of their white numbers, or vice versa.
 Players can select their own numbers, or have the terminal pseudorandomly select the numbers (the name for this varies by state, but most are called some variation of "quick pick", "easy pick", etc.).

 In each drawing, winning numbers are selected using two ball machines: one containing the white balls and the other containing the red Powerballs.
 Five white balls are drawn from the first machine and the red ball from the second machine.
 Games matching at least three white balls or the red Powerball win.

 Two identical machines are used for each drawing, randomly selected from four sets.
-Originally, the model of machine was the Criterion, manufactured by Beitel Lottery Products (as was the previous Lotto America machines), however since 1999, the model of machine used is the Halogen, manufactured by Smartplay International of Edgewater Park, New Jersey.
+Originally, the model of machine was the Criterion, manufactured by Beitel Lottery Products (as was the previous Lotto America machines), however in 2001, the model of machine used is the Halogen, manufactured by Smartplay International of Edgewater Park, New Jersey.
 There are eight ball sets (four of each color); one set of each color is randomly selected before a drawing.
 The balls are mixed by a turntable at the bottom of the machine that propels the balls around the chamber.
-When the machine selects a ball, the turntable slows to catch it, sends it up the shaft, and then down the rail to the display.
-(The Florida Lottery was considering switching to a random number generator in 2019 for its in-state drawings; it is unknown whether Powerball was affected.)
+When the machine selects a ball, the turntable slows to catch it, sends it up the shaft, and then down the rail to the display (the Florida Lottery was considering switching to a random number generator in 2019 for its in-state drawings; it is unknown whether Powerball was affected).
 If the onsite location is unavailable, as was the case during Hurricane Michael and again during Hurricane Helene, a backup machine is located at MUSL headquarters in Iowa.
 The drawings are supervised by Carroll & Company, CPA’s.

 The double matrices and probabilities in the game's history: